Home / Rice, Grain, and Pasta Recipes / How To Make Kate’s Best Vegetable Biryani Recipe

 What To Serve With It

 Like most vegetable biryanis, this is really a meal in and of itself.
 You can serve it alone with lots of lemon wedges to add the final hit of brightness right before eating.
-If you have the time and energy, I love to make my friend Asha’s Apple Cilantro Chutney to spoon over the top.
-Other than that, maybe a crunchy salad would be good to.
+If you have the time and energy, I love to make my friend Asha’s Apple Cilantro Chutney or my red pepper tomato chutney to spoon over the top.
+Other than that, maybe a crunchy salad would be good too.
 Try:

 More Vegetarian Recipes You’ll Love!